Global Alliance for Improved Nutrition

 The Global Alliance for Improved Nutrition (GAIN) is a non-profit foundation based in Geneva, Switzerland.
-GAIN was developed at the UN 2002 Special Session of the General Assembly on Children.
-GAIN’s actions include improving the consumption of nutritious and safe foods for all.
-They are supported by over 30 donors and work closely with international organisations and United Nations agencies.
-Their activities include improving consumption of nutritious food globally.
-The organisation has a 20 year history of food system programmes: focusing on adolescent and child nutrition, food system research, fortification, small and medium enterprise assistance, biofortification of crops and reducing post-harvest losses.
+GAIN was developed during the UN 2002 Special Session of the General Assembly on Children.
+GAIN's activities include improving the consumption of nutritious and safe foods for all.
+The foundation is supported by over 30 donors and works closely with international organisations and United Nations agencies.
+It has a 20-year history of food system programmes with a focus on adolescent and child nutrition, food system research, fortification, small and medium enterprise assistance, biofortification of crops, and reducing post-harvest losses.

-They have Headquarters in Geneva, Switzerland, along with offices in countries with high levels of malnutrition: Bangladesh, Ethiopia, India, Indonesia, Kenya, Mozambique, Nigeria, Pakistan, and Tanzania.
-They also have representative offices in Denmark, the Netherlands, the United Kingdom, and the United States.
+GAIN has headquarters in Geneva, Switzerland, along with offices in countries with high levels of malnutrition: Bangladesh, Ethiopia, India, Indonesia, Kenya, Mozambique, Nigeria, Pakistan, and Tanzania.
+It also has representative offices in Denmark, the Netherlands, the United Kingdom, and the United States.

 Work and Programmes

 GAIN works with partners – governments, UN agencies, non-governmental organizations, and businesses worldwide.
-As of 2022, GAIN reached an estimated 1.2 billion people gain access to fortified food.
+As of 2022, GAIN reached an estimated 1.2 billion people to gain access to fortified food.